 Not Accepted Products:

-Some of these products are accepted by our household hazardous waste recycling program in Ontario.
+NOTE: Some of these products are accepted by our household hazardous waste recycling program in Ontario.
 Visit the Ontario HHW page for full details.

 - Paint thinner, mineral spirits or solvents